 Depending on where we’re going, I buy discount vouchers from several different websites.
-For Taiwan, my favorite is KKday, simply because they’re based in Taiwan.
-What better place to buy travel deals from than a Taiwanese travel company?
+For Taiwan, my favorite is Klook.

 5. Get Travel Insurance

-When we do feel the need for insurance, we buy it from World Nomads or SafetyWing.
-They’re both leading travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for a description of the two.
-You can follow the links to get a free quote from SafetyWing or Heymondo.
+When we do feel the need for insurance, we buy it from SafetyWing or Heymondo.
+They’re popular travel insurance providers used by many long-term travelers.
+Follow the links to get a free quote from SafetyWing or Heymondo.
 Get 5% off on Heymondo if you purchase a policy through our link.